clojurists-together/clojuriststogether.org/content/news/2020/september-2020-monthly-update.md

 ### **September 16-30**

 ### Practicalli Study Group
-Continuing the Live broadcasts covering the developmment of the Banking on Clojure web application.
+Continuing the Live broadcasts covering the development of the Banking on Clojure web application.
 - [084 - Banking On Clojure - Part5 - Generated database records from clojure.spec](https://youtu.be/Cn5QX9nL7jU)
 - [085 - Banking On Clojure - Part6 - Refactor database schema, specs and namespaces](https://youtu.be/e4QInyWa1bM)